turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

-- We'll have scores back to y'all by early next week!
-- Be sure to use the formula pinned in the channel when asking technical questions
-- Capstone is due in a few weeks!
+- Capstones are due this Wednesday!
 Get on it!
+- We will have assessment and capstone feedback to everyone by EOD Monday

 ### Today's Goals